Three Rivers Museum - Muskogee, Oklahoma

 Images of America MUSKOGEE

-Available Now!
-Three Rivers Museum benefits when you purchase this book from our online store or in the Museum Shop
+Three Rivers Museum benefits when you purchase this book from us online or in the Museum Gift Shop

 Picture

-By the turn of the century, Muskogee became the center of polictical and commercial activity in the territory.
-Nicknamed the "Queen City of the Southwest," Muskogee was a boomtown and expectations were high that the city would develop into a large metropolitain area.
+By the turn of the century, Muskogee became the center of political and commercial activity in the territory.
+Nicknamed the "Queen City of the Southwest," Muskogee was a boomtown and expectations were high that the city would develop into a large metropolitan area.
 However, by the 1920s, after the oil boom in nearby Tulsa, Muskogee's growth waned and it became a working-class Oklahoma town.

 The city was thrust into the national limelight in the 1960s by country music star Merle Haggard and his song "Okie from Muskogee," which described Muskogee as "a place where even squares can have a ball."
 An ethnically diverse community, Muskogee has a rich history of developing artists, musicians, politicians, and entrepreneurs.

-Muskogee is available at the Three Rivers Museum, Armstrong Bank and branches, area bookstores, independent retailers, and online retailers or through Arcadia Publishing at www.arcadiapublishing.com
+Muskogee is available on this website, at the Three Rivers Museum, area bookstores, independent retailers, and online retailers or through Arcadia Publishing at www.arcadiapublishing.com

 220 Elgin